 With the balance wheel taking the center stage, the triple-subdial design of the new MB&F Legacy Machine Split Escapement features a very well balanced look with time indication at 12 o’clock, power reserve indicator at 4 o’clock and date indicator at 8 o’clock.

 In a generous 44 mm 18K white gold case, each edition is distinguished by frosting and movement finish of a different shade.
-Additionaly, the date can be quickly and easily adjusted thanks to a pusher on the left caseband.
+Additionally, the date can be quickly and easily adjusted thanks to a pusher on the left caseband.
 This rectangular pusher is automatically deactivated around midnight, when adjustments should not be made to avoid damaging the movement.

 The Frosted Finish